wadehuber/codeexamples/linux/videos.md

 ## Module 0

-[Terminals for Windows (Virtual machine, bash, Cygwin)](https://youtu.be/irCWodI1MO4) (5:48) walks through opening a termial & editing a file using a Centos 8 virtual machine, bash on Ubuntu for Windows, and Cygwin.
+[Terminals for Windows (Virtual machine, bash, Cygwin)](https://youtu.be/fGEWQ0Vg6Vc) (5:49) walks through opening a termial & editing a file using a Centos 8 virtual machine, bash on Ubuntu under Windows System for Linux, and Cygwin.

 ## Module 1